-Yvonne Aki-Sawyerr has been the mayor of the Freetown, Sierra Leone’s capital, and a member of the Mayors Migration Council since 2018.
-In our interview, she talks about loss as a major theme in debates on migration - and about a key experience that led her, as, to work internationally to ensure that cities are heard on migration issues.
+Yvonne Aki-Sawyerr has been the mayor of Freetown, Sierra Leone’s capital, and a member of the Mayors Migration Council since 2018.
+In our interview, she talks about loss as a major theme in debates on migration - and about a key experience that led her to work internationally to ensure that cities are heard on migration issues.

 Yvonne Aki-Sawyerr became Mayor of Freetown, the capital of Sierra Leone, in May 2018 and is a member of the Mayors Migration Council, a global federation of mayors.
 After finishing her master's degree at the London School of Economics and Political Science, she worked for 25 years as a consultant, including in the financial sector in Great Britain, before returning to Freetown in late 2014 amid the Ebola crisis.
 In January 2016 she was awarded the Order of the British Empire (OBE) by the Queen of England for her service in the fight against Ebola.